tldr-pages/tldr/pages/linux/phpenmod.md

 # phpenmod

-> Enable PHP extensions on Debian.
+> Enable PHP extensions on Debian-based OSes.

 - Enable the json extension for every SAPI of every PHP version: